vickyliau/CensusClassificationAPI/README.md

 https://dvc.org/

-The pipelie is defined by dvc.yaml
+The pipelie is defined by dvc.yaml, and the versioning is storted by dvc.lock

 ### Deployment if new data or model is available by typing in dvc repro
 ### Directed Acyclic Graph by typing in dvc dag, defined by dvc.yaml